pivdnber/pivdnber.github.io/_pages/projects.md

 author_profile: false
 ---

-### Sports Sciences updates
+My passion for science goes beyond the lab and into the digital world.
+Here's a glimpse into how I've been actively involved in this exciting field:

+### Connecting with a Global Audience

-In the role of Social Media Editor of Journal of Sports Sciences, I maintain the [@jsportssci Twitter](https://twitter.com/JSportsSci) account and provide daily updates to almost 50.000 followers.
+As the Social Media Editor for the esteemed Journal of Sports Sciences, I have the privilege of managing the [@jsportssci Twitter](https://twitter.com/JSportsSci) account and provide daily updates to almost 50.000 followers.
+Sharing the latest discoveries and engaging with a vibrant community of nearly 50,000 followers is so much fun!

 ![JSSnew](/images/JSSnew.gif){:width="600x"}

-### Open lab days demonstration
+### Inspiring Future Scientists:

-I assisted during the open lab days 2016-2019 in the Sport Science Laboratory-Jacques Rogge, Ghent, Belgium.
-The event aimed to enthuse students about research-grade technologies used in sports sciences.
-As part of this event, I hosted a demonstration of 3D motion capture with real-time visualization.
+From 2016 to 2019, I had the opportunity to contribute to the Open Lab Days at the Sport Science Laboratory-Jacques Rogge in Ghent, Belgium.
+The event aimed to enthuse students about research-grade technologies used in sports and rehabilitaiton sciences.
+My role involved showcasing cutting-edge technologies, including a captivating demonstration of 3D motion capture with real-time visualization, sparking curiosity and enthusiasm in aspiring sports scientists.

 ![SSLJR_Vis3Ddemo-title](/images/SSLJR_Vis3Ddemo-title.gif)

-### Lab-in-the-field setup

-Several of my PhD studies were conducted in the athletic facility of Topsporthal Vlaanderen.
-Colleagues and I set up a pretty unique lab-in-the-field.
-It involved built-in force and pressure plates embedded in one of the lanes, and a research-grade indoor position system for immediate speed feedback during the periods of data collection.
+### Pushing boundaries on the Track

+My PhD research took me beyond the traditional lab setting.
+Collaborating with colleagues, we established a unique lab-in-the-field environment at the athletic facility of Topsporthal Vlaanderen.
+Imagine a dedicated lane equipped with built-in force and pressure platforms, coupled with a sophisticated indoor positioning system.
+This setup allowed us to gather real-time speed feedback, providing invaluable insights for our studies.

 ![TSHmonitoring](/images/TSHmonitoring.png){:width="600x"}